jhawarpankaj/library-portal/readme.md

 * [SpringBootAndReactJs](https://spring.io/guides/tutorials/react-and-spring-data-rest/) - The web framework used.
 * [Maven](https://maven.apache.org/) - Dependency Management.
+* [OS] - There is no specific platform requirement.
+Will work fine for Windows, Linux, MacOS.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 First version is 0.0.1-SNAPSHOT.
+To make update or release new version change the versioning in the pom.xml.

 ## Authors